 The Decennial 2020 conference provides the opportunity to set the agenda for the next decade of research and science in healthcare epidemiology and prevention of antimicrobial resistance, to highlight strategies that effectively translate this knowledge into practice, and to promote collaborations that transcend specific healthcare settings, professions, and geographic borders.

 This conference is designed for physicians, infection preventionists, healthcare epidemiologists, infectious disease specialists, microbiologists, nurses, pharmacists, and other healthcare professionals interested in healthcare epidemiology, antibiotic resistance, infection prevention, surveillance, research methods, patient safety, environment issues, and quality improvement.

-- Review new scientific evidence in the
+- Review new scientific evidence in the following areas:

 - HAI and pathogens: description, etiologies, preventability